organic food

 ca-seedbank-store-frontWe are fortunate to have a plethora of amazing farms and sustainable agriculture resources in this area.
 One very cool new addition to our local scene is the “Seed Bank” store, located in a historic bank building at a major intersection in downtown Petaluma (Washington and Petaluma Blvd.).
 The store sells more than 1,200 varieties of non-GMO Baker Creek Heirloom Seeds.

-Our area is also home to many farmers markets, as well as wonderful organizations such as:
+Our area is also home to many farmers markets, as well as wonderful organizations (and businesses) such as:

 You might also want to check out the Hidden Bounty of Marin, a recently produced 1/2-hour film about the farms and farmers of beautiful West Marin; it shows the rich variety of agricultural enterprises in this region—from dairy, produce, and oyster farming to cattle, hog, and sheep ranching.